 Developed in the UK, the Orpington is a dual-purpose breed, meaning it’s useful for meat and eggs.
-However, this bird also has a relaxed, friendly personality, making it a great choice for beginners and experienced poultry hobbyists alike.
+However, this bird also has a relaxed and friendly personality, making it a great choice for both beginners and experienced poultry hobbyists.

 History of Orpington Chickens

 The Orpington was developed in England in the 1800s, on the tail end of the British phenomenon known as “Hen Fever”.
 Hen Fever refers to a sudden increase in poultry–and specifically, in keeping unusual breeds.